Larsdb98/mesh_from_depth_ros/README.md

 # Depth to Mesh ROS Package

+Warning: This package, although functional, is still in development.

 ROS distro: Noetic (Ubuntu 20.04)

 This ROS package allows to convert depth images (sensor_msgs/Image) from RGBD sensors into meshes.
 It uses the uniform (2D image-like) structure of depth maps for its triangulation.
 Degenerate triangles and triangles that are likely wrong (i.e. connecting foreground and background surfaces) are filtered out.